alan-turing-institute/census2021-backbrief/docs/draft_report.md

 The task of matching non-identical records from different databases that refer to the same entity is known as *record linkage*.
 In scientific literature it is also described by a variety of alternative names depending on the research community, including *instance identification*, *name matching*, *database hardening*, *merge-purge* and (when applied to a single database) *duplicate detection* (@elmagarmid_duplicate_2007).

-- Record linkage as an ongoing field of study with many methods
+- Briefly, the limitations of deterministic record linkage
+- Briefly, explain that individual fields are matched with a similarity score
+- Briefly, probabilistic record linkage and the Felligi-Sunter algorithm, based on weighted field matches
+- The problem with using only probabilistic record linkage is that it assumes independence of its features, which is typically not the case.
+A variety of ML algorithms have also been applied to record linkage problems

-Record Linkage Strategies Used by ONS
+Record Linkage Methods Used by ONS
 ------

+- Felli-Sunter with Expectation Maximisation
+- Other

-Machine Learning in Record linkage
+Other Machine Learning Methods in Record linkage
 -------

 Glossary